 I’ve been always dreaming about spending New Year’s Eve in the mountains.
-I was imaging snowy peaks, sky full of stars and cosy house somewhere in the middle of nowhere.
-And finally I managed to make it true!
-Pawel, me, Julita & Jacek packed ourselves into tiny Fiat 500 and set off from Aberdeen to the north west of Scotland.
-We had there a small cottage rented, just 3 steps from the lake, surrounded by the mountains.
+I was imaging snowy peaks, a sky full of stars and a cosy house somewhere in the middle of nowhere.
+And finally, I managed to make it true!
+For New Year’s Eve we went to the small “Hazelbrae” cottage, just a few steps from the lake, surrounded by the mountains.

-But we didn’t let the weather to destroy our plans!
+But don’t let the weather to destroy your plans!

-Even if in the night the rain is so strong, that you can’t sleep, and in the morning you’re finding hail in the grass – you are happy, that it was in the night, not during the day, when you want to at least TRY to go out.
+- Even if at night the rain is so strong, that you can’t sleep, and in the morning you find the hail in the grass – you are happy, that it was in the night, not during the day, when you want to at least TRY to go out 😉

 Our cottage was located very close to the Isle of Skye.
 It’s one of the most beautiful places in Scotland, so we decided to check it out.